hansieodendaal/logos-blockchain-testing/book/src/project-context-primer.md

-# Nomos Testing Framework
+# Logos Testing Framework

 **Declarative, multi-node blockchain testing for the Logos network**

-The Nomos Testing Framework enables you to test consensus, data availability, and transaction workloads across local processes, Docker Compose, and Kubernetes deployments—all with a unified scenario API.
+The Logos Testing Framework enables you to test consensus, data availability, and transaction workloads across local processes, Docker Compose, and Kubernetes deployments—all with a unified scenario API.

 [**Get Started**](quickstart.md)